Comprehensive Diagnosis and Treatment in State-of-the-Art Facilities

-Vascular anomalies can range from uncomplicated vascular lesions to much more serious vascular tumors and malformations.
-The Hemangioma and Vascular Malformation Program at Cincinnati Children’s offers a multidisciplinary approach and expert assessment for patients with this complex and wide-ranging group of conditions.
+Vascular anomalies can range from uncomplicated vascular lesions to life-threatening vascular tumors and malformations.
+Our Hemangioma and Vascular Malformation Center (HVMC) offers an expert assessment and multidisciplinary treatment approach for patients with these complicated conditions.

-At Cincinnati Children's, our state-of-the-art diagnostic and treatment facilities are designed around the needs of patients and their families.
-These include diagnostic imaging, interventional radiology suites and operating rooms.
+At Cincinnati Children's, our diagnostic and treatment facilities are designed around the needs of patients and their families and include state-of-the-art diagnostic imaging, interventional radiology suites, and operating rooms.